syncfusion-content/maui-docs/MAUI/ImageEditor/shape.md

 ## Add shape using ImageLoaded event

-This event Occurs when the image is loaded.
+The `ImageLoaded` event occurs when the image is loaded.

 {% tabs %}